DanielLin94144/DanielLin94144.github.io/_pages/about.md

 ======
 * (03/2023) I will join Amazon Alexa Speech team as research scientist intern in 2023 summer @ Seattle!
 * (02/2023) My internship work with Amazon Alexa has been accepted by [ICASSP 2023](https://2023.ieeeicassp.org/)!
-* (01/2023) **Our paper "On the Utility of Self-supervised Models for Prosody-related Tasks", cooperating with Prof. Nigel Ward of UTEP, won the [Best Paper Award](https://slt2022.org/best-papers.php) of IEEE SLT 2022!**
+* (01/2023) Our paper "On the Utility of Self-supervised Models for Prosody-related Tasks", cooperating with Prof. Nigel Ward of UTEP, won the [Best Paper Award](https://slt2022.org/best-papers.php) of IEEE SLT 2022!*
-* (11/2022) Will Attend the [IEEE SLT](https://slt2022.org/) in person, see you in Doha, Qatar!
 * (09/2022) *SUPERB-prosody* is accepted by [SLT 2022](https://slt2022.org/).
 * (07/2022) Receive ISCA Travel Grants for [Interspeech 2022](https://interspeech2022.org/).
 * (06/2022) My two first-author papers have been accepted at [Interspeech 2022](https://interspeech2022.org/).